 Colon cancer is the second most common type of cancer diagnosed in both men and women in the United States.

-Colon cancer is also the third leading cause of cancer-related deaths in men and women in the US.
-Colonoscopy can prevent colon cancer by removing colon polyps, which are early abnormal growths of the lining of the colon that have the potential to slowly become colon cancer.
-Colonoscopy can also hopefully find cancer when it is early, which allows more treatment options including possibly curative surgery.
+Colon cancer is the third leading cause of cancer-related deaths in men and women in the US.
+Colonoscopy can prevent colon cancer by removing colon polyps.
+Colon polyps are early abnormal growths of the lining of the colon that have the potential to slowly become colon cancer.
+Colonoscopy can find cancer early allowing for more treatment options including possibly curative surgery.

 At this time, recommendations are for all men and women to complete their first colonoscopy at age 45.
 There are reasons to complete this earlier than that, including some symptoms including rectal bleeding and family history of colon cancer or polyps.